Make a Payment

 All major cellphone companies have their own distracted driving apps:

-Drivers can adjust their settings so this feature automatically turns on when they exceed 25 mph.
+Drivers can adjust their settings so this feature automatically turns on when they exceed 25 miles per hour.
 During setup, users can select five contacts that may call or text while the vehicle is in motion.
 The driver may only communicate with the designated individuals, use navigation or play music while behind the wheel.

 Verizon includes Driving Mode in the settings feature of its Android phones.
 Using Bluetooth, Driving Mode mutes incoming calls and text messages.
 The driver can also set up custom automatic replies to incoming correspondence.
 The app will automatically turn on when connected to the vehicle’s Bluetooth system.